wallpants/pantsdown/README.md

 <img src="https://raw.githubusercontent.com/wallpants/pantsdown/main/docs/github.svg" height="60px" align="right" />
 <img src="https://raw.githubusercontent.com/wallpants/pantsdown/main/docs/markdown.svg" height="60px" align="right" />

-Pantsdown is a **Markdown** to **"GitHub HTML"** converter based on [Marked](https://github.com/markedjs/marked).
-Basically this is a non customizable version of Marked, optimized to render markdown similar to how GitHub does it plus some features developed specifically for [github-preview.nvim](https://github.com/wallpants/github-preview.nvim).
+Pantsdown is a **Markdown** to **HTML** converter.
+It attempts to render markdown similar to how GitHub does it plus some features developed specifically for [github-preview.nvim](https://github.com/wallpants/github-preview.nvim).

 If you need a feature that's supported by GitHub and is not already listed in the [Roadmap](#roadmap), feel free to open an issue.
-If you need anything else, use Marked or another library.

 ### [Demo](https://wallpants.github.io/pantsdown/)